 Mangrove has in addition to a number of benefits, capacity to mitigate Green House Gases (GHG) by representing a significant capacity in slowing global warming combined with international tree planting initiatives, in focus of discussions at the UN supported Rio+20 in June 2012.
 Green House Gases greatly affect the temperature of the Earth; without them, Earth's surface would average about 33°C colder than the present average of 14°C.

 Mangroves cut for the purpose of fish drying in Myanmar, shows that despite the increasing awareness regarding value and importance of the plant, destruction continues.

-Despite increasing awareness regarding value and importance, the destruction of mangrove forest continues to take place in many parts of the world.
-A case in point is Myanmar which has lost 75% of its original mangrove cover.
-This has a damaging effect on coastal areas.
+Despite increasing awareness regarding value and importance, the destruction of mangrove forest continues to take place.
+It appears that 35% of the Mangroves have been destroyed by now in many parts of the world.
+A case in point is Myanmar which has lost 75% of its original mangrove cover has a damaging effect on coastal areas.
 It also exposes the environment to greater destruction from cyclones and tidal waves.
 Lives and properties could have been saved in 2008 from destruction of cyclone "Nagrishad" if the original mangrove cover has been intact.
 It is also reported that areas with mangrove cover suffered little or no damage by the tsunami in South Asia in 2004.

 Worldview’s research project in Myanmar in cooperation with Ministry of Environmental Conservation and Forestry, Pathein University and Myek University, aims at a national plan for restoration of mangrove forests in all coastal areas of the country.
 The project is funded by Letten Foundation, Norway.
 Worldview is also following up mangrove projects in Gambia and other countries, as part of its global efforts in Adaptation to Climate Change.